parcefal99/flood-prediction/README.md

 # Description

 Flooding constitutes a major hydro-meteorological risk across numerous regions of Kazakhstan, yet there is currently **no publicly accessible, ML-ready hydrological dataset or flood-prediction system** developed specifically for the country’s river basins.
-This repository addresses this gap by assembling, harmonizing, and structuring a multi-source dataset that integrates streamflow observations, meteorological forcings, soil and land-cover information, and catchment characteristics for several basins within Northern Kazakhstan.
+This repository addresses this gap by assembling and structuring a multi-source dataset that integrates streamflow observations, meteorological forcings, soil and land-cover information, and catchment characteristics for several basins within Northern Kazakhstan.
 The resulting resource represents the **first machine-learning hydrology dataset tailored to the Kazakh context**, thereby enabling data-driven flood-forecasting research in a region where such tools have not previously been available.

 The modeling workflow builds upon *NeuralHydrology*, a state-of-the-art deep learning framework for rainfall–runoff and hydrological prediction tasks (Kratzert et al., 2022).
 NeuralHydrology provides a modular pipeline for training LSTM-based and related architectures using simple YAML-based configuration files rather than bespoke implementations.
 More information on the framework is available at the project’s official page: [Neural Hydrology](https://research.google/pubs/neuralhydrology-a-python-library-for-deep-learning-research-in-hydrology/)